deepinv/deepinv/docs/source/deepinv.unfolded.rst

 :math:`f` and :math:`g` respectively.

-Unfolded architectures (sometimes called 'unrolled architectures') are obtained by replacing parts of these algorithms by learnable structures.
+Unfolded architectures (sometimes called 'unrolled architectures') are obtained by replacing parts of these algorithms by learnable modules.
 In turn, they can be trained in an end-to-end fashion to solve inverse problems.

 Unfolded
 --------